 Craigtown Mining Company

 Patrick Heron was the owner of this land.
-In 1764, he gave the company a thirty-eight year lease to mine his land.
-The Craigtown Mining Company was then officially established.
+In 1764, he gave the company a 38 year lease to mine his land.
+The Craigtown Mining Company was then created.

 In the 1770s, Blackcraig mine was in full operation, but by the 1790s production was already dropping off.